drupal-mentoring/pain-points-of-contribution/README.md

 Note:
 - KG
--bit.ly link for taking notes because more notes are better and after the session, Val and I will be preparing synthesis of the findings gathered here during the conversation
+-bit.ly link for taking notes because more notes are better and after the session, Val and I will be preparing synthesis.

 - bit.ly links for last DrupalCon LA presentation.
 We encourage you to watch the presentation for some background information.